Hearing on President-Elect Trump's Proposed Tariffs

 Thank you.

-Ms. Domenech, the chair is yours.
+Ms. Dovani, the chair is yours.

-The floor is yours.
+Or the floor is yours.

 Thank you, Congressman Beyer.

-Thanks all of you for joining us and for sharing all of your thoughts.
+Thanks, all of you, for joining us and for sharing all of your thoughts.

 I serve on the Ways and Means Committee and the Trade Subcommittee because trade is very, very important to my state's economy.